Multi-dimensional cell engineering in a single step

 Therapeutic Applications of Cell Squeeze® Engineering

 We believe there is significant therapeutic potential to be unleashed by engineering cell behavior.
-Our Cell Squeeze® technology has enabled the development of an oncology therapeutic candidate in an active Phase 1/2 clinical trial and has also led to a number of preclinical developments in the areas of autoimmune disease, infectious disease and regenerative medicine.
+Our Cell Squeeze® technology has enabled the development of oncology therapeutic candidate in Phase 1/2 clinical trial and has also led to a number of preclinical developments in the areas of autoimmune disease, infectious disease and regenerative medicine.

 Learn more about SQZ® cell therapies in development